Head Football Coach

 A native of Goose Creek, S.C. and All-State tight end at Kingstree High School, Lampkin was a two-year starter at both the NCAA Division I and Division II levels.
 He also played briefly in the Canadian Football League before pursuing his coaching career.

-Darius Buck enters his first season as the defensive backs coach at Albany State.
+Darius Buck is in his second season on the Albany State football staff.
 Prior to arriving at ASU, Buck was a graduate assistant at the University for South Alabama for two years.